radicaldingos/dsfr-form-theme-bundle/README.md

 ## How to use the form theme

-To globally use this form theme in all your project, edit the `config/packages/twig.yaml` file of your project and add it to the *form_themes* section :
+To use this form theme in your whole project, edit the `config/packages/twig.yaml` file of your project and add it to the *form_themes* section :
 ```yaml
 twig:
     form_themes: